 Please refer to the Student Guide below for more information on working with employment firms and third party recruiters.
 The Frank L. Ciminelli Family does not endorse or recommend

 Adam Personnel, Inc.: Adam Personnel is a full service employment agency and staffing firm offering permanent and temporary job opportunities.

-Adecco: SA is the global leader in employment services, connecting people to jobs and jobs to people through its network of more than 5,000 offices in 59 countries around the world.
+Adecco: A global leader in employment services, connecting people to jobs and jobs to people through its network of more than 5,000 offices in 59 countries around the world.

 Advantage Professionals: A placement firm with locations in Buffalo, Rochester, New York City, Washington DC, Charlotte and Phoenix.

 The Century Group: A search firm specializing in accounting and finance in the Los Angeles area.

 Future Step: An executive search service for management professionals brought to you by Korn/Ferry International, the world's largest executive search firm, and The Wall Street Journal.

 Randstad: The third largest staffing company in the world.
 They have offices in 11 countries with over 450 offices in North America alone.